This is a strategy post about a single specific facet of your crypto trading strategy, namely taking profits and exiting the crypto market.

 Another option is making your purchase directly in cryptocurrency.

-And lastly, crypto-backed lending.
+And lastly, there is crypto-backed lending.

 Lending as the way out

 There has been a number of P2P lending platforms, both crypto and fiat backed.

-In 2020, Bitfinex opened a new service called Bitfinex Borrow which lets you borrow large-cap cryptos or several fiat currencies for collateral made up of cryptos or fiat.
+In 2020, Bitfinex also opened a new service called Bitfinex Borrow which lets you borrow large-cap cryptos or several fiat currencies for collateral made up of cryptos or fiat.

 Crypto-backed loans will be one way to buy your lambo if you cannot prove the origin of your holdings.

 Other than that, borrowing instead of selling can also be more convenient due to taxes.